|

 all Parker's meticulous sets, the film's heart (if you like) is stuck in

-the 1980s and not in the 1950s, best exemplified through Lisa Bonet who
+the 1980s and not in the 1950s.
+This is best exemplified through Lisa Bonet, who

-has no chance of bringing the necessary ancient quality to her role.
+isn't close to bringing the necessary period-feel to her role.
+Luckily,

-Luckily she is at her most sexy, making her sex scene with Rourke
+she is aptly sensuous, making her sex scene with Rourke

-performance, while stylish, is ultimately too obvious and peripheral.
+surprisingly steamy.
+Then there's Robert De Niro, whose performance, while stylish, is ultimately too peripheral.
 Angel

-Heart is fascinating, but far from Parker's most consistent work.
+Heart is fascinating, but far from Alan Parker's most convincing work.
 He

-would stay in the American south and make a better picture the following
+would stay in the American South and make a

 year.